 Filmed on a low budget, with very limited sets Raschid wisely sets much of The White Chamber in the chamber itself.
 This lets us feel the same claustrophobia that its occupant would.
 At least between the bouts of torture the chamber is capable of inflicting.
 Extreme heat, cold, electric shock, etc. Can any person or group that uses these tactics claim a moral high ground regardless of their other beliefs?

 At its heart, White Chamber is about the blurring lines between good and evil.
 How our perception of them shift depending on who is committing the acts in question.
 And how, sometimes, neither side of a conflict are entirely good.

 White Chamber is a good film that frustratingly could have been a much better one.
-It will be released to theaters and on VOD by Dark Sky Films March 29th.
+It will be released to theatres and on VOD by Dark Sky Films on March 29th.